Superheavy dark matter from the natural inflation in light of the highest-energy astroparticle events: Introduction

 The origin of UHECRs with $\gtrsim10^{18.5}\,\text{eV}$ is one of the most enduring and unresolved mysteries in modern astrophysics, a challenge that has driven decades of research into the extreme acceleration mechanisms and source environments responsible for their production.
 Conventional astrophysical candidates for UHECR sources include active galactic nuclei, $\gamma$-ray bursts, and other powerful accelerators capable of satisfying the Hillas criterion~\cite{Hillas:1985is,Anchordoqui:2018qom,Kotera:2011cp}.
 A crucial theoretical consideration for such extremely high-energy events is the Greisen-Zatsepin-Kuzmin (GZK) cutoff at $(4$--$5)\times10^{19}\,\text{eV}$~\cite{Greisen:1966jv,Zatsepin:1966jv}, which arises from interactions between cosmic rays and the cosmic microwave background (CMB).
 Not only UHECR protons but also UHECR nuclei lose energy rapidly via the photodisintegration as they propagate over cosmological distances.
 Consequently, the highest-energy cosmic rays must originate from sources within $\mathcal{O}(10-100)\,\text{Mpc}$ of Earth to avoid significant energy degradation, and the highest-energy cosmic rays with energies above $10^{20}\,\text{eV}$ have been studied extensively by experiments such as the Telescope Array (TA)~\cite{TelescopeArray:2018xyi,TelescopeArray:2023sbd} and the Pierre Auger Observatory (Auger)~\cite{PierreAuger:2020kuy}.
 Despite this distance limitation, some events are detected from directions lacking any obvious active source, such as the AMATERASU event by TA~\cite{TelescopeArray:2018xyi,TelescopeArray:2023sbd}.

 High-energy neutrino astrophysics is now realized thanks to observations by the IceCube neutrino experiment at the south pole.
-Recently, an interesting energetic neutrino event was reported by the KM3NeT Collaboration~\cite{KM3NeT:2025npi}.
+Recently, an interesting high-energy neutrino event was reported by the KM3NeT Collaboration~\cite{KM3NeT:2025npi}.
 This event, KM3-230213A, has an estimated energy of approximately $220$~PeV, making it the highest-energy neutrino event candidate recorded to date.
 Its origin is still under debate, and if this is not the background, the inferred flux level is in strong tension with the IceCube data~\cite{IceCube:2018fhm,IceCube:2020wum,IceCube:2025ezc} and Auger data~\cite{PierreAuger:2023pjg} (see Ref.~\cite{Li:2025tqf} for details).
-Because of the difficulty in astrophysical models interpretations relying on physics beyond the Standard Model (BSM) have also been discussed~\cite{Borah:2025igh,Kohri:2025bsn,Narita:2025udw,Jiang:2025blz,Jho:2025gaf,Barman:2025hoz,Klipfel:2025jql}.
+Although the IceCube-KM3Net joint flux is totally consistent with many predictions of astrophysical models~\cite{Kotera:2025jca}, astrophysical scenarios have difficulty in explaining the KM3Net data point without the IceCube upper limit, interpretations relying on physics beyond the Standard Model (BSM) have also been discussed~\cite{Borah:2025igh,Kohri:2025bsn,Narita:2025udw,Jiang:2025blz,Jho:2025gaf,Barman:2025hoz,Klipfel:2025jql}.

 The observations of the AMATERASU and KM3-230213A events give new motivations for exploring superheavy DM using UHECRs and UHE neutrinos.
 Particle physics of superheavy DM should address these key questions: \begin{enumerate} \item Why would the DM possess such an enormous mass scale? \item How does the DM acquire the correct abundance? \item What are the underlying BSM models? \end{enumerate} Motivated by the numerical coincidence between the inflaton mass scale in high-scale inflation and the required DM mass scale for the observed UHE events, we propose inflaton DM models to answer the above questions (1-3), in which rare decay into SM particles or dark particles.